fooltowise/NeroNotes/Nero's Notes/Parallel Computing.md

  - Start with an algorithm that locks aggressively and is easily seen to be correct.
 Then add back concurrency, while ensuring the critical parts are locked.
  - When analyzing parallel code, assume a worst-case thread scheduler.
 In particular, it may choose to schedule the same thread repeatedly, it may alternate between two threads, it may starve a thread, etc.
  - Try to work at a higher level of abstraction.
 In particular, know the concurrency libraries - don't implement your own **semaphores, thread pools, deferred execution**, etc. (You should know how these features are implemented, and implement them if asked to).
-- In a Microsoft, Google or Amazon interview, it's not terribly common to be asked to implement an algorithm with threads (unless you are working in a team for which this is a particularly important skill).
+- In a [[Microsoft]], Google or Amazon interview, it's not terribly common to be asked to implement an algorithm with threads (unless you are working in a team for which this is a particularly important skill).
 It is, however, relatively common for interviewers at any company to assess your general understanding of threads, particularly your understanding of deadlocks.

 ## Threads in Java